 Employers who availed of TWSS contacted about repayments

-Just over half of those who received Temporary Wage Subsidy Scheme owe money
+Just over half of those on the Temporary Wage Subsidy Scheme owe money

 The emergency scheme was introduced by the Government almost a year ago.